stats60/stats60.github.io/README.md

 ## Welcome to Psych 10

-This is a placeholder for Psych 10, starting in Winter 2018.
+This is a placeholder for Psych 10 (Introduction to Statistical Methods) at Stanford, starting in Winter 2018.

 Textbook: [An Adventure in Statistics: The Reality Enigma](https://edge.sagepub.com/field-an-adventure-in-stats)